haloivanid/glypher/README.md

 # GLYPHER

 Hi there 👋🏻.
-Glypher is a Ingress Glyph Guesser based on Tensorflow data.
+"Glypher" is an Ingress Glyph guesser using Tensorflow.